-These New York-Style Cheesecake Bars are thick, creamy, and so easy!
-Perfect for almost any occasion!
+These New York-Style Cheesecake Bars are thick, creamy, and so easy.
+Perfect for almost any occasion, these easy baked cheesecake bars are always a crowd-pleaser!
+Freezer friendly!

 But don’t worry, I’m not done with Summer just yet.
 I have a few more fruity recipes for you before we hold hands and head into the Fall baking frenzy together.
 I also have some brand new season neutral recipes for you, starting with today’s recipe for New York-Style Cheesecake Bars.
 Which can be topped with a fresh fruit topping for Summer parties… or topped with gooey pecans or roasted apples for a Fall effect.